-When we arrived, we parked our car and checked in and we were served by a lovely young man who, after describing how long our drive was and how tired we were, he upgraded us to a gorgeous suite.
+When we arrived we parked our car and checked in and we were served by a lovely young man who upgraded us to a gorgeous suite.
 We were over the moon to receive such lovely kindness and it made our long drive worth it.

 The Room & Dining

-We didn’t eat at the restaurant for lunch or dinner but we did for breakfast, as we weren’t there for all that long and wanted to experience some particular restaurants which the hotel staff were more than happy to advise us on (thank you very much), they also took it upon themselves to not only recommend but to also book a table for us at one of their recommended restaurants which was lovely.
+We didn’t eat at the restaurant for lunch or dinner but we did for breakfast.
+We weren’t there for all that long and wanted to experience some particular restaurants which the hotel staff were more than happy to advise us on (thank you very much).
+They also took it upon themselves to not only recommend but to also book a table for us which was lovely.

 We did however enjoy (quite) a few cocktails which were fabulous and being able to take them back up to our rooms and enjoy them on the balcony was a lovely touch.